-Another fact that made the reorganisation of states an imperative need was the merger of the princely states into the Indian Union.
-The merger, in the first place, removed the obstruction that lay in the way of any reorganisation.
-Secondly, it made some of the units cumbersome and unwieldy.
-So, it was felt that the states in the Indian Union be reorganised.
-The Constituent Assembly, appointed the Dhar Commission to make recommendations in the matter.
-The Congress at its Jaipur Session established the J.V.P. {Jawaharlal, Vallabhbhai Patel, Pattabhia Sitarammaya) Committee.
-The Congress made it an election issue in 1951-52 general elections.
+Another fact that made the reorganisation of states an imperative need was the merger of the principly states into the Indian Union.
+The merger, in the first place, removed the obstruction that you in the way of any reorganisation.
+Secondly, it made some for the state of the st